 It is also worth being aware that kombucha in some cases, particularly if home brewed, can have some unfortunate side effects such as dizziness, nausea and headaches (3).
 This is usually due to unsafe and unhygienic preparation of SCOBY.
 To avoid any issues make sure to buy your kombucha from a reputable source.

-It’s a delicious drink which comes in a variety of flavours.
+Kombucha is a delicious drink, that comes in a flavour to suit everyones taste.
 My favourite is any flavoured with ginger.
 I find it helps settle my stomach to drink things with ginger in them and kombucha is no exception.
 The drink has the potential to help your IBS issues as it contains probiotics and some fibre, both of which have been found to help with IBS.
 Remember though that is is a high FODMAP food and to stick to a portion size.
 If you are finding your IBS symptoms worsen after consuming try to limit your consumption or avoid altogether.

 Also remember if you do fancy trying some make sure to buy the brands that have less than 3% sugar!